 Federal law allows for the restoration of gun possession rights if the conviction in question has been expunged or set aside, or if the person has been pardoned or had civil rights restored.
 (But if the action that would otherwise reestablish the right to gun possession explicitly provides that it doesn’t, then the person still cannot have a gun.)
 Likewise, there is a procedure by which people can seek exemption from the federal prohibition, and, depending on the circumstances, state law may provide for the equivalent.
 But whether expungement or similar relief will restore the right to possess a gun under state law depends on the underlying offense and, of course, the jurisdiction.

 To read up on gun possession rights, see Gun Possession and Use Laws and Gun Ownership Rights Under Heller.
-Also see What kind of “domestic violence” conviction prevents you from having a gun?
+Also see What kind of “domestic violence” conviction prevents you from having a gun? and Can a past misdemeanor that’s technically not “domestic violence” prohibit you from having a gun?

 To learn how the law applies to your specific situation, speak with a knowledgeable criminal defense lawyer.